Durchstarten – Questions and Answers

 • What residence status and work permit do I need in order to be allowed to receive your funding?

 • Where can I find examples of projects funded by Durchstarten?
-On our Facebook page we show pictures and videos of projects and inform about dates for project presentations

 • How can I contact you?